binaryphile/binaryphile.com/posts/a-vagrant-box-for-spree-development.md

 your native machine's browser by pointing it to `localhost:3000` when your app is running.

-Since the vm already has everything you need, you can typically clone your project, make sure you have database.yml properly configured, create the vm, connect to it, cd to `/vagrant`, `bundle install`, `bundle exec rake db:bootstrap` and `bundle exec rails s`.
+Since the vm already has everything you need, you can create your vm, connect to it, `cd /vagrant`, clone your project, make sure you have database.yml properly configured, `bundle install`, `bundle exec rake db:bootstrap` and `bundle exec rails s`.
 On your native machine, browse to localhost:3000 and that's it!
 You've got a working Spree sample store!

 Of course, importing your database or creating a new store installation requires more steps than that, but the idea is that the vagrant vm